pwwang/pipen/docs/defining.md

     When you specify new dependents for a process, its original ones will be removed, which means each time `pXXX.depends` will overwrite the previous setting.

-# Use callback to modify the process `pXXX.callback`
+# Use callback to modify the process
 The processes **NOT** initialized until it's ready to run.
 So you may not be able to modify some of the values until it is initialized.
 For example, you may want to change the output channel before it passes to the its dependent process:
 ```python
 pSingle = Proc ()